Use apt-transport-https to protect against security issues in APT?

 This kind of attack could also be applied by someone who gains access to ftp.us.debian.org.

-#14 Updated by intrigeri almost 5 years ago
+#14 Updated by intrigeri about 5 years ago

 Wow, what a discussion.
 It seems to have drifted from "metadata leakage" to "exploiting remote security issues in APT", I see people not understanding each other, and I see too little threat modeling for my taste.
 I think we really need a summary.
 I'll try to provide a not-too-biased one.